Essay competitions

 The competition is posthumously named after Professor Paola Domizio, an RCPath Fellow who contributed a huge amount to the work of the College, and to pathology education.

-The essay question for this year’s prize is ‘Climate change presents a fundamental threat to human wellbeing.
+Congratulations to Aleksandra Tanaka who is a second year medical undergraduate who is studying jointly at Cardiff and Bangor Universities.
+The essay question for the 2024 competition was ‘Climate change presents a fundamental threat to human wellbeing.
 Discuss how it impacts health, disease and pathology.’
+Download and read Aleksandra's winning essay above.

 Hugh Platt Foundation Essay Prize 2023 winner - Sally Ashton